autopkg/MLBZ521-recipes/README.md

   * jss

+### Steam ###

+Parent Recipe:  com.github.moofit-recipes.pkg.Steam

+Available recipe types:
+  * jss

+### Tableau Public ###

+Parent Recipe:  com.github.foigus.download.tableau-public

+Available recipe types:
+  * pkg
+  * jss

+### Twine2 ###

+Parent Recipe:  com.github.denmoff.pkg.Twine2

+Available recipe types:
+  * jss

+### VOSviewer ###

+Downloads the latest release of VOSviewer.

+Java is *REQUIRED* to open VOSviewer.
+Amazon's Corretto JDK is not compatiable in my testing.

+Be aware the .app is NOT SIGNED.

+Available recipe types:
+  * download
+  * pkg
+  * jss

 ### Xerox Print Drivers ###

 Downloads the latest Xerox package based on the override-able parameters:  model, download type, and OS Version.
 Examples are:
-  * "macOS Common Driver Installer" (default)
+  * "macOS Print and Scan Driver Installer" (default)
   * "ICA Scan USB Driver"
   * "IMAC CA Scan USB Driver"
   * "TWAIN Scan Driver"

-Tested both "macOS Common Driver Installer" and "ICA Scan USB Driver" to download and package successfully.
+Tested both "macOS Print and Scan Driver Installer" and "ICA Scan USB Driver" to download and package successfully.

-The "macOS Common Driver Installer" seems to support a large number of printers through my poking.
+The "macOS Print and Scan Driver Installer" seems to support a large number of printers through my poking.
 So the recipes end up labeling the produced package as such and not for a "unique" printer model (this is a change after the last update).

 Available recipe types:
   * download